Programme

 2025

-Presented by: Chris Davies, Christine Harrington, Sheila Wilson
+Presented by: Chris Davies, Christine Harrington, Doug Irvine.

 20th February 2025 – Make it New: TS Eliot, Ezra Pound and Modernism.